 After immigrating to Egypt following the destruction of Jerusalem, Baruch authored most of the stories of Genesis

-When: 590-550 BCE
+When: 580-560 BCE

-Where: mostly in Egypt
+Where: Egypt

 Traits: all-time great, emotional, tender